AlwaysEconomist/AlwaysEconomist/README.md

 -  🔭 Key Projects at [NeedPam](https://www.needpam.com/), a marketplace:

     - Developed an RFM Customer Segmentation Model in Python, cutting customer churn by 25% with targeted retention plans.
-    - Conducted Data Cleaning and Exploratory Data Analysis (EDA) in Python, enhancing ROI by 32% with actionable insights.
+    - Conducted Exploratory Data Analysis (EDA) using SQL, enhancing ROI by 32% with actionable insights.
     - Built Sales Trends Dashboard in Power BI, featuring real-time KPIs and improving report accuracy by 93%.
-    - Performed Analysis using MySQL and Excel, optimizing operational efficiency and reducing overstock by 45%.
-    - Leveraged Python, Excel and A/B testing techniques to design, analyze, and optimize marketing campaigns, delivering evidence-based insights to maximize engagement and conversion rates by 37%.
+    - Leveraged Python and A/B testing techniques to design, analyze, and optimize marketing campaigns, delivering evidence-based insights to maximize engagement and conversion rates by 37%.
     - Create, manage, and distribute professional spreadsheets for a variety of specialized purposes including Financial Modeling and Cohort Retention Analysis.

 - 📫 Contact me at phabriceloiseau@gmail.com for collaboration opportunities.